-- Hear guest lectures that may include both University faculty as well as professionals working in criminal justice and forensic science.
+- Hear lectures into many subdisciplines of forensic science that may include both University faculty as well as professionals working in criminal justice and forensic science.

 Course Prefix and Number: CHE 113

-Eligibility: Students must be of rising high school junior, or senior status – or a 2021 high school graduate.
+Eligibility: Students must be of rising high school junior or senior status – or a 2022 high school graduate.

 Program rates are subject to change and will be approved by the board of trustees.
 Discounts and scholarships are also available.